outdreamer/build-a-cure/docs/tasks/implementation_examples/other_implementations.md

               - other causal structures exist between these variables, bc they encapsulate a vast degree of information (like history, decisions, agency, culture, habits, patterns, brain structures, and priorities), so can be treated as important or possibly even vertex variables
           - the problem structures & their error structures can be compared/connected/reduced/combined until the solution structures (like the 'accuracy' metric) are reached, to check if they can adjacently fulfill the solution metric
             - the 'isolating variable impact' sub-problem can create an 'accurate prediction function' solution format, but not in all cases of different input variable causal structures, so if the interim solution structure of the sub-problem structure of the "isolated variables' causal structures" have an error type (are incorrectly mapped to causal structures), they wont create the optimal 'accurate prediction function', fulfilling general optimization metrics like 'robustness' of the solution

-    - finish applying solution automation workflows to the problem of 'generate solution automation workflows'
+  - apply solution automation workflows to the problem of 'generate solution automation workflows'
     - example:
         - applying 'break problem into sub-problems & merge sub-solutions' takes the form of the following when applied to this problem:
           - sub-problem: generate solution automation workflow components
             - sub-solution: to generate solution automation workflow components, find structures that can be used to build solution automation workflows (variables, structures like connection/interaction/difference structures)